PhilChodrow/PIC16A/syllabus.md

 I’m  a visiting assistant professor in the Department of Mathematics at UCLA.
 My pronouns are *he/him/his*.
 I grew up in Virginia, did undergrad at Swarthmore College in Pennsylvania, and did my PhD (after a few years traveling and working) at MIT.
 Then I came here to UCLA!

-I love applied math, ethical data science, Star Trek, penguins, cooking, tea, studio Ghibli movies, traditional martial arts, and effective pedagogy.
+I love applied math, ethical data science, Star Trek, penguins, cooking, tea, Studio Ghibli movies, traditional martial arts, and effective pedagogy.

 ## How to Address Me